-To adjust the fibre channel settings:
+To adjust the fibre channel settings for an Xserve RAID system:

-- 1 Open RAID Admin and click Settings. - 2 Enter the management password and click OK. - 3 In the Settings window, click the Fibre Channel tab.
+- 1 Open RAID Admin and click Settings. - 2 If necessary, enter the management password and click OK. - 3 In the Settings window, click the Fibre Channel button.

-- 4 Click buttons for the options you want to change. - Change the Speed setting if you want to enhance or limit transmission speed. - Change the Topology option if your system is connected to a switch or you have a fixed network arrangement.
-Consult your network administrator if you aren't sure whether to change this setting. - 5 Click Apply Now. - 6 In the confirmation window, click OK.
+- 4 Click the buttons for the settings you want to change. - Change the Speed setting for auto-negotiate or a fixed speed. - Change the Topology setting for auto-topology or a fixed topology.
+Consult your network administrator if you aren't sure whether to change this setting. - 5 Click OK. - 6 In the confirmation window, click OK.

 Note: The fibre channel changes take effect when the Xserve RAID system restarts.
+Data availability will be interrupted during the RAID controller's restart.